Decron/Whitebox-Code-GPT/README.md

 8. Applications<br>
 general: integrating enhanced GPT capabilities will significantly improve user experience, especially in applications where specialized knowledge is a key component of user interactions.
 The design should ensure seamless integration of these knowledge files, maintaining both the aesthetic appeal and the functional efficiency of the application.<br><br>
 Industry-Specific Uses: For industries like healthcare, finance, or law, where specialized knowledge is vital, these files can greatly enhance the model's performance.<br><br>

+# Custodial process:
+Each bot is assigned a custodian to manage its state and field questions.
+They are the considered a subject matter expert for their given technology and are the sole decider of what content is included in the official model.<br>

+admin: The admin will assess possible candidates and grant ownership to the most qualified candidate.
+The admin is the sole decider of who is the official custodian of a bot but should seek out the opinions of the community before adding or revoking custodianship.<br>

+custodian: If you are interested in becoming a custodian, open an issue for the language or framework you wish to claim, and begin preparing your bot.
+Once you are granted access, duplicate the template folder and configure the files within to reflect the state of your bot.<br>

+admin: Once the bot is complete and a link is provided, the admin will update the directory in this file to include the new bot.
+The admin will then issue and close a pull request to update the main branch with the new model.<br>

+revoking custodianship: If a custodian wishes to forfeit custodianship of a bot, we ask that they participate in finding a suitable replacement.
+Once found, we will grant them access and update the directory to reflect the change of ownership.<br>

+revoking adminship: we'll cross that bridge when we come to it 😧